alinasirbu/google_cluster_failure_prediction/README.md

+#Failure prediction for machines in a Google cluster: scripts

 This repository contains the scripts used to perform the data analysis presented in the paper

 Towards Data-Driven Autonomics in Data Centers